Jur0n/Jur0n.github.io/_posts/Coding/_posts/2023-05-18-Markdown-Cheat-Sheet.md

 category: [Cheat Sheets]
 ---

-# Markdown - Cheatsheet

-To write a Posts on Jekyll Mardown is used.
-This cheet will provide an list of usefull commands.
+To write a posts on Jekyll Markdown is used.
+This sheet will provide an list of usefull commands.

 ## Headings
 ---

 html equivalent: ``` <h1> - <h6>```

-To create a heading, add number signs (#) in front of a word or phrase.
+To create an heading, add number signs (#) in front of a word or phrase.
 The number of number signs you use should correspond to the heading level.
 For example, to create a heading level three (h3), use three number signs (e.g., ### My Header).

 ```markdown